Surgical Tooth Extraction

 The first objective of every extraction procedure is ensuring the comfort of the patient.
 Extraction can be uncomfortable and we have the ability to vastly decrease the pain and make the process easier.
 Depending on the work being done, we have multiple conscious sedation options available and can make arrangements for unconscious sedation when needed.

 The surgical extraction of a tooth involves moving or shaping the tissue to gain access to the tooth.
 Often the tooth is quartered, or broken into four sections, and then removed.
 Depending on the situation, soft tissue or bone tissue may need to be removed, especially if the bone is diseased.
+A bone graft can help treat bone loss.
 Once the fragments are cleared, we then suture the area closed.
 A gauze pad is placed over the area until bleeding stops.
 We will review care instructions before leaving, the patient will need to treat the area with caution for a few days.

 Post Extraction Surgery